Low-is/Generalized-Statistical-Modeling-and-Multi-Group-Analysis-Pipeline/README.md

         - **0.5:** Medium effect
         - **0.8:** Large effect

+**Summary Effect Size** - A combined or aggregated effect size across multiple studies or measurements.
+Often used in meta-analysis to produce a single estimate that represents the overall effect.

 A bioinformatics toolkit for computing effect sizes, pooling meta-analytic estimates, and performing statistical tests on gene expression data.

 This toolkit calculates summary effect sizes for individual genes, summarizes effect sizes across multiple studies, and determines statistical significance using t-statistics while accounting for variance assumptions.
 The output includes forest plots and a comprehensive table containing: